Smart Employer of the Year 2026 finalist, the team behind your install

 Plenti

-💡 Important: Participation in a Virtual Power Plant (VPP) is mandatory to access the rebate and loan.
+🚨 Important: Participation in a Virtual Power Plant (VPP) is mandatory to access the rebate and loan.
 The VPP agreement period is two years, after which households can opt out.

-Is the interest-free loan right for you?
+Is this interest-free loan right for you?

-The same honest question that applied to private interest-free solar finance applies here — perhaps more so, because the rebate and loan together are more likely to produce a genuine net benefit than a solar-only repayment plan ever was.
+The same honest question that applied to private interest-free solar finance applies here, perhaps more so, because the rebate and loan together are more likely to produce a genuine net benefit than a solar-only repayment plan ever was.

 A battery changes that dynamic.
 It captures daytime solar generation and makes it available after sundown, when household demand typically peaks and grid energy costs the most.
-In the Synergy area, the DEBS export rate during peak hours (3pm-9pm) is 10c/kWh — a fraction of what you pay to import at the same time.
+In the Synergy area, the DEBS export rate during peak hours (3pm-9pm) is 10c/kWh, a fraction of what you pay to import at the same time.
 A battery earning you avoided imports is almost always more valuable than exporting to the grid at 10c and buying back at the retail rate.

-This is why the WA scheme’s structure makes sense for many households: it finances the component — a battery — that most directly closes the gap between what solar produces and what you actually save.
+This is why the WA scheme’s structure makes sense for many households: it finances the component, a battery, that most directly closes the gap between what solar produces and what you actually save.

-Making the numbers work: consumption still matters
+Making the numbers work

-State financing doesn’t change the physics of a solar-battery system, and the consumption profile logic remains valid.
+Consumption still matters: State financing doesn’t change the physics of a solar-battery system, and the consumption profile logic remains valid.

 Load shifting still improves outcomes.
 Running your dishwasher in the morning rather than after dinner, pre-cooling your home during midday solar production, and timing high-draw appliances to avoid evening peak periods all reduce how much you draw from the battery (and the grid) during expensive hours.